albar965/littlenavmap-manual/src/en/COORDINATES.rst

 Latitude has to be first and longitude second.

-N/S and E/W designators are required.
+N/S and E/W designators are required except for the signed formats.
 Case does not matter.

 Degree, minute and second signs can be omitted if numbers are separated by spaces.